kingmaker9841/kingmaker9841/README.md

   Built a financial risk assessment platform for banks, calculating credit and operational risk scores using React, Node.js, and MySQL.

 Explore more projects on my [GitHub](https://github.com/kingmaker9841/).

-## Open-Source Contributions

-- **[smart-cache-gc](https://www.npmjs.com/package/smart-cache-gc)**: A lightweight library for optimized cache management in JavaScript applications, focusing on performance and scalability.
-- Actively contribute to open-source projects in the JavaScript ecosystem, with a focus on React and Node.js-based tools.

 ## Current Focus